TMJ Treatment & Neuromuscular Dentistry

 How Can Dr. Walker Help?

-Get relief from you jaw pain by visiting our skilled TMJ dentist in Chandler, AZ.
+Get relief from your jaw pain by visiting our skilled TMJ dentist in Chandler, AZ.

 At Robert F. Walker Jr. DDS, we treat TMJ disorder using state-of-the-art TENS therapy and EMG and jaw tracking technology.
 This advanced equipment allows him to track the position of the jaw and surrounding muscles to determine their best position through your bite.
 The information gathered from the TENS and EMG jaw tracking units help him determine the best treatment plan for your relief.